Return to Index

 Some Additional Tips

 - Offer trick-or-treaters something other than candy.
 Although it is tempting to give a piece of fruit, like an apple, this is not a good idea.
 Fruit is difficult for a parent to check for tampering.
 Instead, give them colorful pencils, stickers, or large erasers.
+Having non-candy options also provides choices for children who may have food allergies.

 - Set guidelines about how much candy your children can have.
 Consider limiting the number of houses they go to, or how much time they can spend in a particular place.
 Have a set number of days that candy can remain in the house before it gets thrown out.
-Determine how much candy they can have each day or each week.

 - Children should not snack while they are trick-or-treating.
 Make sure your children understand that you need to check all the treats at home before any are eaten.